Colesey/Get_and_clean_data_project/codebook.md

 ##Cleaning of the data
 the following two processes were used to create a more readable data set by adding descriptive names in the activity variable and changing the measurment variable names to a fuller descritptive name.
 The activity_labels.txt contains the desctiptive names for the actvitiy numeric identifier in the main_data object.
 This file was read in and converted to a character list (from factors) and applied to the main_data$activities column using the numeric identifier as a index to the list.

+The following column names were expanded to be more descriptive:

 Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail